raiden-network/spec/pathfinding_service.rst

 Returns
 """""""

-A list of path objects.
-A path object consists of the following information:
+A list of path objects and a feedback token when successful.

+Each path object consists of the following information:

 +----------------------+---------------+-----------------------------------------------------------------------+
 | Field Name           | Field Type    |  Description                                                          |